 \section{\textbf{Discussion}}

-Beyond computationally observing macroscopic evolution of visual art, opportunities for analytically mapping its latent dynamics in a creativity framework remain.
-Notably, Sigaki \textit{et al}. \cite{sigaki2018history} has performed a seminal work that demonstrates the feasibility of using the \textit{C}-\textit{H} plane to intuitively map the diachronic evolution of visual art styles.
+Beyond computationally observing the macroscopic evolution of visual art, opportunities for analytically mapping its latent dynamics in a creativity framework remain.
+Notably, Sigaki \textit{et al}. \cite{sigaki2018history} have performed a seminal work that demonstrates the feasibility of using the \textit{C}-\textit{H} plane to intuitively map the diachronic evolution of visual art styles.
 The study has recognized “a natural law in the same way as physical growth (Wölfflin)” when affiliating historical alterations in style, particularly from linear to painterly.
 This remark is similar to David Bohm’s belief about artistic creativity being related to “a harmony parallel to that of nature (Cézanne) \cite{bohm2004creativity}.”

-Apart from the findings of Sigaki \textit{et al}.’s study providing useful insights into the evolution of visual art styles and its potential relationship to natural laws and creativity, we take an alternative strategy to explore the evolutionary dynamics of creative visual arts in the \textit{C}-\textit{H} plane.
+This study quantitatively tracks user-generated artworks of the contemporary visual art disciplines within the \textit{C}-\textit{H} space and interprets their stylization from the perspective of diversity within groups.
+Apart from the findings of Sigaki \textit{et al}.’s study providing useful insights into the evolution of visual art styles and their potential relationship to natural laws and creativity, we take an alternative strategy to explore the evolutionary dynamics of creative visual arts in the \textit{C}-\textit{H} plane.
 We look at the evolutionary process underpinning a stylization through the lens of selection, in which a variety of competing agents interact.
-This state arises by the emergence of novel and different mutations during the reproduction process \cite{nowak2006evolutionary}.
-A stylization of visual arts entails development of popularization of diverse artistic forms influenced by novel stylistic canons.
+This state arises from the emergence of novel and different mutations during the reproduction process \cite{nowak2006evolutionary}.
+A stylization of visual arts entails the development of popularization of diverse artistic forms influenced by novel stylistic canons.
 Therefore, considering diversity as a prerequisite for the emergence of creativity and subsequent stylization, we investigate the \textit{C}-\textit{H} plane to empirically identify the optimal \textit{C}-\textit{H} condition, by which stylistic diversity is most pronounced while visual artworks of a specific timeframe and groups continue migrating towards homogenic styles.